foundry-rs/starknet-foundry/docs/src/testing/storage-cheatcodes.md

             serialized_struct.span()
         }
     }

-     // Serialization of value with `Serde` (other methods are possible) impl MapValueIntoSpan of Into<MapValue, Span<felt252>> {
+    impl MapValueIntoSpan of Into<MapValue, Span<felt252>> {
         fn into(self: MapValue) -> Span<felt252> {
             let mut serialized_struct: Array<felt252> = array![];